abriosi/sums-of-three-cubes/README.md

-# Sum of Cubes Smart Contract
+# Sum of Three Cubes Smart Contract

 This smart contract verifies solutions to the equation x³ + y³ + z³ = k for any k value less than 1001.